Pregnancy & Beyond

 The time from pregnancy through to birth and beyond, while very special, can also be a daunting experience.
 Allow our range of specially selected classes and experienced teachers help to guide you through.

 View our online class schedules to the right or read on for further information.
-For first time parents we also offer comprehensive 6 week birth preparation courses in conjunction with LuluBaby.
+We also offer a 4 Week Hypnobirthing course at our Islington centre, as well as a comprehensive 6 week birth preparation course in conjunction with LuluBaby at Notting Hill.

 Why do Pregnancy Yoga?